logic-and-applications/rocq-lna/installer/README.md

    - `-destcyg=C:\cygwin_LnA`: Sets the directory cygwin will be installed in.
    - `-arch=64`: The architecture to build for.
 It is hardcoded to be 64, as it is the only architecture that is still supported by the most recent versions of coq platform.
-   - `-extent=i`: The set of coq libraries to install. `-i` installs `coq`, `coqide` and and their dependencies.
+   - `-extent=i`: The set of coq libraries to install. `-i` installs `coq`, `coqide` and their dependencies.
 There is a more minimal flag, `x`, but at the time of writing this crashes the script.
 Additionally, the icon from coqide is used by the `windows/create_installer_windows.sh` script.
 It is possible to modify this script to not use this.
 If you remove both the lines copying `source/coqide/ide/coqide/coq.ico` from `windows/create_installer_windows.sh` and also all references to coqide in `Coq.nsi`, it should simply start to use the default icon for [nsis] installers.
 This should be done to the files in the cygwin directory after installation, however.
 Look at the [`patch_installer.sh`] script to see a similar example.
    - `-pick`: The [`package_pick`] file to load.
 Essentially this picks the version of Rocq/Coq to install.
    - `-set-switch=y`: answers 'y' to all questions asked during the process
    - `-compcert=n`: Tells coq platform not to build compcert.